Ziebart and the Future of Total Vehicle Protection Products and Services

 The co-branding and placement of Rhino Linings® and Speedy Glass® within Ziebart stores generates corporate and franchise profits and placement in more than 100 stores.

-Ziebart Japan was sold.
+Ziebart Japan is sold.

 Ziebart International Corporation acquires Canada Master Franchise.

-Zee-Glaze, a polymer sealant that chemically bonds to paint is introduced.
+Zee-Glaze, a polymer sealant that chemically bonds to paint, is introduced.

 Expansion of the Far East begins as a Master License for Japan is granted.